 HL216 is the third course in a four-part sequence that addresses the application of cardiology in a pre-hospital setting.
 HL216 students will further develop and reinforce their fundamental knowledge of cardiology.
 Topics from the first two courses will be reviewed to ensure mastery.
 Additional topics to be covered include blocks rhythms and their causes, ventricular rhythms and their causes, corrective treatments for blocks and ventricular dysrhythmias, and introduction to 12 lead electrocardiogram interpretation in a pre-hospital setting.
-Prerequisites: HL131, HL135, HL141, HL147, and HL150.
-Co-requisites: HL151, HL212, HL220, HL226, and HL234.
+Prerequisites (must be completed with a B- or better): HL131, HL135, HL141, HL147, and HL150.
+Corequisites: HL151, HL212, HL220, HL226, and HL234.